 Most people know by now mold is bad news, and have read or seen reports of the effects it can impose on health and/or homes.
 It spreads fast, and can cost a lot of money to eliminate.
 Mold in the attic may be caused from, but not limited to: leaks, improper ventilation, improperly installed bathroom exhaust kits, and even from basement moisture rising up the wall cavities in a process called vapor migration.

 We're not going to go on about how bad it is, you already know you need it cleaned up, and you want it done right without it costing you more than it should.
-There are several ways to get rid of the mold stains, but you want ways to kill the attic mold and ensure it won't come back!
+There are several ways to get rid of the mold stains, but you want ways to help ensure it won't come back.

 Our Attic Mold Removal Treatment Process is Thorough and Effective.

-- We set up HEPA Air Scrubbers/Negative Air Pressure machines to filter the air in the areas we're working in.
+• We set up HEPA Air Scrubbers and/or Negative Air Pressure machines to filter the air in the areas we're working in.

 Next...
 Attic Ventilation